June 6, 2023

 IMG_0139

-On the set of the television show I worked on in Minneapolis.
+On a set of one of the television shows I work on in Minneapolis.

 IMG_1177